 Replying to a discussion topic

-To read message posted to a forum open it by clicking on the post title in the ‘Discussion’ column.
+To read a message posted to a forum open it by clicking on the post title in the ‘Discussion’ column.
 The first message posted to the discussion topic will be displayed in full at the top of the page.
-If someone has replied to a message in the discussion topic, you will see any replies listed below.
-The default setting is to display replies in ‘nested form‘.
+If someone has replied, you will see any replies listed below.
+The default setting is to display replies in ‘nested form’.
 You can change how messages are displayed by using the drop-down menu at the top of the page.
 We suggest that you experiment with the settings to see which option you prefer.

-If you wish to reply to a message in a discussion topic, first open the message and then click ‘Reply’.
+If you wish to reply to a message in a discussion topic, first open the message and then click on the ‘Reply’ link (you will find this located at the bottom right corner of the message).
 The reply form will then appear:

 At the top you will see the first message posted to the discussion topic and any replies listed below.
 If there are a lot of replies to the message, you will need to scroll down the page in order to see the text editor in which to type your reply.
 By default, the ‘Subject’ of your reply will be ‘Re:’ followed by the title of the message you are replying to.
 If you wish, you can edit the ‘Subject’ field.

 Type your reply in the ‘Message’ box.
 You can use the formatting features of the text editor to format your message.
-Hovering your mouse over the buttons in the text editor will bring up a description of the function of that button.
+Hovering your mouse over a button in the text editor will bring up a description of the function of that button.

 You may like to use the emoticons such as to make it easier for others to ‘see’ when you are intending to be funny or ironic.
 As a general guideline you should try to keep the length of a message to a maximum of one screen, and ideally no more than a few lines.
 If you plan to write a longer message, we strongly recommend that you write your entry in a text editor, such as Notepad, on your PC, and then paste in your completed message to the discussion forum when you have finished.
-This is because the system can ‘time out’ if you take a long time to compose your message or reply to another message in the discussion forums.
+This is because the system can ‘time out’ if you take a long time to compose your message or reply to another message in the discussion forums, and if this happens, any text you have drafted, but not yet posted, may be lost.

 If you wish, you can choose to receive an email copy of posts made to the forum using the ‘Subscription’ drop-down menu.
 See the ‘Subscribing to a forum’ section for further information about this.